 Dr. Matthew Widlansky (University of Hawaiʻi, JIMAR UH Sea Level Center)

-Brian Gorberg (University of Hawaiʻi graduate student)
+Brian Gorberg (University of Hawaiʻi)

-Cross-CAP Flood Modeling
+Community Engaged Flood Risk Modeling

 Cross-CAP Community Engaged Flood Risk Modeling

 The CAP teams are partnering with community organizations in each region—Kualoa Heʻeia Ecumenical Youth (KEY) Project in Hawaiʻi and the Core Sound Waterfowl Museum and Heritage Center in North Carolina—to lead engagement.
 The project aims to build collective capacity to advance community resilience goals and identify infrastructure investments that reduce risk, support wellbeing, and align with community values.
+As a cross-CAP project, the teams will exchange knowledge and work collaboratively to test innovative research and engagement methods across the two regions.

 Core project components are: